vinaya-class/vinaya-class.github.io/src/18-bowls.md

 One must either determine it for use, place it under shared ownership (*vikappana*), abandon it or give it away.

-The offence occurs on the 10th dawnrise after receving it.
+The offense occurs on the 10th dawnrise after receving it.

 **Perception** is not a factor.

-There is no offence if the bowl is lost, destroyed or stolen before the 10 days are up.
+There is no offense if the bowl is lost, destroyed or stolen before the 10 days are up.

 ## NP 22, Asking for new bowl